ax-sh-lab/pagination-msw-table/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 # Stacks
-1. msw
+1. msw 2
-1. react-query
+2. react-query 5
-1. eslint
+3. eslint
+4. tailwind
+   - tailwind-typography
+   - tailwind-variants